 “Most small-scale food producers in the region depend on the natural environment for their livelihoods.
 It is essential that decisions and investments in adaptation in agriculture address the needs of these producers.
 The fact that women farmers face additional barriers to production, such as denial of access to land, information, and credit, makes them even more vulnerable to climate risk.
-We need agriculture and climate investments to consider the different vulnerabilities that women face,” says Michelle Carter, CARE’s Regional Director for southern Africa.
+We need agriculture and climate investments to consider the different vulnerabilities that women face,”Michelle Carter, CARE’s Regional Director for southern Africa

-Jacob Nyirongo of the Farmers Union of Malawi agrees: “The urgent need for investment in climate change adaptation at the community level is now obvious.
-Both women and men farmers need information and advisory services that will help them make better decisions in the face of uncertainty, as well as credit and viable markets.
-Development partners must think more about inclusive markets.”
+“The urgent need for investment in climate change adaptation at the community level is now obvious.
+Both women and men farmers need information and advisory services that will help them make better decisions in the face of uncertainty.
+And women farmers in particular also need access to credit and viable markets.
+Governments, development partners, private sector and civil society must think more about inclusive markets.”Jacob Nyirongo of the Farmers Union of Malawi agrees

 - De-risk agriculture for small-scale producers, especially women, through savings-led financial inclusion.
 Given their proven role in improving food and nutrition security, Village Savings and Loans (VSLA) group creation should be accelerated.
 Joint efforts by governments and the private sector to identify and scale sustainable VSLA models will allow farmers to spread risk.
-VSLAs increase opportunities for new investment in production from credit products and provide a cushion against climate-related shocks.
+VSLAs increase opportunities for new investment in production from credit products and provide a cushion against climate-related and other shocks.

 - Seek nutrition outcomes from adaptation actions in agriculture.
 Adaptation in agriculture for food-insecure communities must consider dietary diversity.
 Nutrition-sensitive action should always be taken in agriculture projects and development actors should ensure adaptation and resilience leads to progressive reductions in malnutrition.